junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas lowers one of the lowest wings, putting it right in his way, sending the clear enough message of warning him from another step forward.
 And Dean can see why.
 There are too many killer birds in the center, if the ones attacking him earlier are giving him a hard time, going any closer could mean being torn apart by the tornado of birds' beak in an instant.
 Not even Cas can heal him fast enough if that ever happens.

 He stays where that wing instructs him to.
 The feeling of helplessness comes back.
-The same feeling when he was in that snow storm in  Colorado, the same tightening gut instinct of what is going to happen next as the wings approach the tear closer and closer.
+The same feeling when he was in that snow storm on Rocky Mountain, the same tightening gut instinct of what is going to happen next as the wings approach the tear closer and closer.

 "You're leaving again, aren't you?"
 Dean asks him, frowning deep, eyes sting.
 Not expecting any answer.
 Because they both already know.